 Die cast pins are described by one word - unique.
 Because of their unique shape and cutouts, they will grab attention.
 They can come in hard or soft enamel and are priced just a little more than hard enamel.

 (No Mold Charge)

 Are die cast pins right for you?
 See below for a more detailed description.
 Die cast pins are the least understood pin type.
 The simple answer to “do I need die cast?” is, does your pin have inner cutouts?
-If the answer is no then you don’t need die cast.
+If the answer is no then you don’t need this style of pin.
 Choose one of the other options.
 Die cast pins are not stamped out of metal.
 They are made by creating a mold and injecting in liquid zinc alloy metal.
 The liquid metal forms to the mold creating the pin.
-Most people cannot tell the different between a diestruck pin and a diecast pin as they really can look exactly the same.
-Besides the difference in how they are made, die cast pins are the most expensive type of pin because of the production process.
+Most people cannot tell the different between a die struck pin and a die cast pin as they really can look exactly the same.
+Besides the difference in how they are made, die cast is the most expensive type of pin because of the production process.

-Die cast pins come in all the same metal finishes: gold, silver, copper, black nickel, brass, and bronze.
+They come in all the same metal finishes: gold, silver, copper, black nickel, brass, and bronze.
 Die cast pins can also be antiqued.
-Die cast pins can be all metal finish, or they can be hard or soft enamel.
+They can be all metal finish, or they can be hard or soft enamel.
 You start to see how this can get confusing.
-We always suggest ask for one of the other types of pins and let us tell you if you need die cast.
+We always suggest one of the other types of pins but let us tell you if you need die cast.
 We don’t want you to spend more than you have too.
-So, the advantages of die cast are they allow for inner cutouts.
+So, the advantages are they allow for inner cutouts.
 So, think of a pin that is the simply the letter “B”.
-Diecast allows for the white parts inside the B to be cutout.
-So, die cast pins typically are the most unique shaped or looking pins because of the cutouts.
+Die cast allows for the white parts inside the B to be cutout.
+So, these pins typically are the most unique shaped or looking pins because of the cutouts.

-Die cast pins are great for creating unique shaped, cutout pins that help you stand out.
-Most people don’t do die cast so it sets you apart.
+They are great for creating unique shaped, cutout pins that help you stand out.
+Most people don’t do this style of pin so it sets you apart.
 Again, die cast can be used by anyone willing to pay just a little more for a unique pin design.